I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_gdiarg_transparentblt.md

 } DXGK_GDIARG_TRANSPARENTBLT;
 ````

-## -struct-fields
+## Members

-### -field SrcRect

-[in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that defines the rectangular area to be copied.
-This rectangle is specified in the coordinate system of the source surface and is defined by two points: upper left and lower right.
-The two points that define the rectangle are always well ordered.

-For more information, see the Remarks section.

-### -field DstRect
+            `Color`

+            [in] Specifies the physical transparent color in the source surface, in 32-bit ARGB unsigned pixel format (as defined by the D3DDDIFMT_A8R8G8B8 value of the <a href="..\d3dukmdt\ne-d3dukmdt-_d3dddiformat.md">D3DDDIFORMAT</a> enumeration).
+Any pixels on the source surface that match the transparent color that is specified by <b>Color</b> are not copied.

+            `DstAllocationIndex`

+            [in] An index of the element in the allocation list that specifies the allocation that is referenced by the <b>DstRect</b> destination rectangle.

+            `DstRect`

             [in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that defines the rectangular area to be modified.
 This rectangle is specified in the coordinate system of the destination surface and is defined by two points: upper left and lower right.
 The rectangle is lower-right exclusive; that is, its lower and right edges are not a part of the bit-block transfer.
 The two points that define the rectangle are always well ordered.

 The destination rectangle defined by <b>DstRect</b> can exceed the bounds of the destination surface, but sub-rectangles cannot.
 Additionally, all sub-rectangles are guaranteed to fit inside the destination surface.
 Sub-rectangles can be constrained further by a bounding rectangle that is smaller than the destination rectangle.

 For more information, see the Remarks section.

-### -field SrcAllocationIndex

-      [in] An index of the element in the allocation list that specifies the allocation that is referenced by the <b>SrcRect</b> source rectangle.

-### -field DstAllocationIndex

-      [in] An index of the element in the allocation list that specifies the allocation that is referenced by the <b>DstRect</b> destination rectangle.

-### -field Color

-      [in] Specifies the physical transparent color in the source surface, in 32-bit ARGB unsigned pixel format (as defined by the D3DDDIFMT_A8R8G8B8 value of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544312">D3DDDIFORMAT</a> enumeration).
-Any pixels on the source surface that match the transparent color that is specified by <b>Color</b> are not copied.

-### -field NumSubRects
+            `Flags`

+            [in] A <a href="..\d3dkmddi\ns-d3dkmddi-_d3dkm_transparentbltflags.md">D3DKM_TRANSPARENTBLTFLAGS</a> structure that specifies the display adapter's hardware-accelerated transparent bit-block transfer capabilities.

+            `NumSubRects`

             [in] The number of sub-rectangles in the destination surface space that is bounded by the <b>DstRect</b> destination rectangle.

-### -field pSubRects
+            `pSubRects`

             [in] A pointer to the sub-rectangles in the destination surface space.

-### -field Flags

-      [in] A <a href="..\d3dkmddi\ns-d3dkmddi-_d3dkm_transparentbltflags.md">D3DKM_TRANSPARENTBLTFLAGS</a> structure that specifies the display adapter's hardware-accelerated transparent bit-block transfer capabilities.

-### -field SrcPitch
+            `SrcAllocationIndex`

+            [in] An index of the element in the allocation list that specifies the allocation that is referenced by the <b>SrcRect</b> source rectangle.

+            `SrcPitch`

             [in] The pitch of the source surface, in bytes.

+            `SrcRect`

+            [in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that defines the rectangular area to be copied.
+This rectangle is specified in the coordinate system of the source surface and is defined by two points: upper left and lower right.
+The two points that define the rectangle are always well ordered.

+For more information, see the Remarks section.

-## -remarks
+    ## Remarks
         The rectangles that are specified by the <b>SrcRect</b> and <b>DstRect</b> members bound all sub-rectangles in the source and destination surface spaces, respectively.
 The Microsoft DirectX graphics kernel subsystem will never request a transparent bit-block transfer if the source and destination rectangles overlap on the same surface.

 To complete the transparent bit-block transfer operation, the color of each pixel in <b>DstRect</b> should be computed by using the following formula: